Panchu11/RaikuRevolt/SLASH_COMMANDS_ANALYSIS.md

 ### For Future Deployments:
 1. **Any server** that adds your bot will get slash commands automatically
-2. **No manual deployment** required from Sentient team or anyone else
+2. **No manual deployment** required from Raiku team or anyone else
 3. **Commands appear within 1-2 minutes** of bot startup

 ### For Current Deployment:
-- Sentient team should either:
+- Raiku team should either:
   - **Restart their Render deployment** (triggers auto-deploy), OR
   - **Run `npm run deploy-commands` manually** once